Common Name(s): Abura, bahia

 Rot Resistance: Non-durable; poor resistance to decay or insect attack.
 Good acid resistance.

 Workability: Takes glue and finishes well.
 Has a slight blunting effect on cutting edges and tools due to a moderate silica content (about .25%).

 Odor: Has an unpleasant odor when freshly cut.

 Allergies/Toxicity: Has been known to cause allergic reactions including: nausea, eye irritation, giddiness, and vomiting.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

 Pricing/Availability: Seldom available in North America.
-Price should be moderate when compared to other imported lumber.
+Prices should be moderate when compared to other imported lumber.

 Sustainability: This wood species is not listed in the CITES Appendices, but is on the IUCN Red List.
-It is listed as vulnerable (under the Hallea genus) due to a population reduction of over 20% in the past three generations, caused by a decline in its natural range, and exploitation.
+It is listed as vulnerable (both Mitragyna ledermannii and M. stipulosa) due to a population reduction of over 20% in the past three generations, caused by a decline in its natural range, and exploitation.

 Common Uses: A general-purpose lumber used for furniture, interior millwork, plywood, and flooring.